or Call 03 9557 9113

 Like anorexia nervosa and bulimia nervosa, binge eating is classified as an eating disorder.
 Research has found that binge eating is the most common eating disorder in Australia and one of the factors that predispose obesity.
 Marked by frequent episodes of excessive over-eating, feelings of shame and a loss of control often accompany the “disorder”.

 While many people who binge eat feel terribly alone, more people are stepping forward to get professional attention to sustain a healthier and happier life.
 Tennis champion Monica Seles went public about her experience with binge eating.
 Seles says she would often go home at night and binge excessively on pretzels and potato chips.
-Knowing the isolation that hiding the disorder from others causes, she’s keen to raise awareness about this crippling illness.
+Knowing the isolation that hiding the disorder from others causes, she’s keen to raise awareness about this crippling difficulty.
 Seles says the disorder surfaced as a result of stress associated with being an elite athlete as well as the trauma of her much publicised court-side assault.

 We commonly hear people say that once they eat something they consider bad, they think there’s no point changing course since they’ve already eaten something which goes against their best intentions.
 If you step on broken glass, most people don’t say “oh well, I failed, so I’ll just keep walking on more glass.”
 But for many binge eaters, it can seem easier to turn one encounter with some “bad food”, into an out of control binge.